Killeen, TX Solar Panels

 Explore LightReach LeasingFrequently Asked Questions

-With Palmetto’s LightReach lease, Killeen homeowners can go solar for a low fixed monthly payment starting at $89/month — with no upfront cost.
-Palmetto owns the system and handles all maintenance, so there’s nothing to manage.
+With a LightReach lease, Killeen homeowners can go solar for a low fixed monthly payment starting around $114/month for a medium-sized home, with no upfront cost.
+Palmetto owns and maintains the system, and your savings begin as soon as the panels turn on.

-For homeowners who prefer to purchase outright, a typical 9.72 kW system in Killeen costs around $27,296.
-Note that the federal 30% solar tax credit is no longer available for residential cash purchases following the Big Beautiful Bill.
-Use the calculator above for a personalized estimate.
+You can also buy a system outright, starting near $25,000 for a medium home.
+Note that the federal 30% tax credit is no longer available for residential cash purchases after the 2025 federal law change.
+See the calculator above for pricing.

 Explore Solar Power in Other Texas Cities